-Russ’s research interests involve the intersections between education and society, critical pedagogy, the rhetorics of schooling, and questions of living and learning in the Anthropocene.
-His dissertation research involves examining a university writing center as a case study for examining education theory and practice through the lens of Ivan Illich radical social and educational theory of “deschooling.”
-He has published work in The Peer Review entitled “The Everyday Anarchism of Peer Tutoring” (2018).
-He has book chapter in-press entitled “all schooled up?: One Teacher’s Path Toward Deschooling,” included in the edited collection Unsettling Education (Peter Lang, 2019).
-He is also involved in three new and exciting projects: co-editor of proposed book entitled Exigence in the Anthropocene: Ecocomposition in the Age of Climate Change (currently under revision), and as PI on a longitudinal research project with diverse pre-service teachers involved climate change education in English education (currently pending IRB approval).
+Russ’s research interests lie at the intersections of education and society.
+He’s particularly interested in the rhetorics of schooling, out-of-school literacies, and problems of living and learning in the Anthropocene.
+His dissertation research involves close attention to learning in a university writing center as a case study for examining education theory and practice through the lens of Ivan Illich radical social and educational theory of “deschooling.”
+He has recently published a chapter entitled “All Schooled Up: One Teacher’s Path Toward Deschooling,” included in the edited collection Unsettling Education (Peter Lang, 2019).
+Russ is currently involved in two new scholarly projects: co-editor of proposed book entitled Exigence in the Anthropocene: Ecocomposition in the Age of Climate Change (proposal in-process), and as PI on a longitudinal research project involving climate change education with diverse pre-service teachers of English.

 Awards and Service

 Russ was awarded the 2018 Distinguished Teaching Award by UIC’s Department of English.
 He is also the recipient of the 2018-2019 UIC Provost’s Graduate Research Award for an archival research project entitled “Ivan Illich and the Rhetoric of Deschooling.”
 He is co-founder and co-chair of ELATE Commission on Climate Change and Environment, and he has served as co-editor of the ELATE Graduate Strand’s “Growing Scholars Chronicle” bi-annual newsletter.